Here are some links to sites which provide more details about some of the

 At about that same time, I became very interested in galaxy interactions and galaxy evolution, both in clusters and in the field.
 One of the first projects I became involved in was working with Brad Whitmore and collaborators on Polar Ring Galaxies.
 I began observing some of these at Cerro Tololo Inter-American Observatory in Chile in 1989.
 I also got some experience using the VLA (Very Large Array of radio telescopes of the National Radio Astronomy Observatory, in New Mexico), being PI of a VLA snapshot program of many sources from the Texas Radio Survey Catalog in 1990.
 I was also involved with a monitoring program on ULIRGs, getting data from the USNO-Flagstaff on galaxies like Arp220, etc. with Kirk Borne, Nino Panagia, and Hal Levison.

-Polar Ring Galaxies - I wasn't involved in taking this VLT image, but it is quite nice as an example of the class of object!
-Follow this link to see ESO's press release and their new image.
+Polar Ring Galaxies - I wasn't involved in taking this Hubble Heritage image, but it is quite nice as an example of the class of object!
 For my work on Polar Ring Galaxies, see the reference Whitmore et al. in AJ 100, 1489 ( Nov.
 1990 ).
 You can also see more about polar ring galaxies at Doug McElroy's polar ring galaxies page.
-The Hubble Heritage Project has also taken images of the Polar Ring Galaxy NGC 4650-A as decided by the votes of the general public who picked it overwhelmingly from a group of several possible targets.
-The images have now been made public, and I have made a link to them here at the Hubble Heritage Polar Ring Galaxy NGC 4650A pages .
+The Hubble Heritage Project took images of the Polar Ring Galaxy NGC 4650-A as decided by the votes of the general public who picked it overwhelmingly from a group of several possible targets.
+A larger version of the image is here at the Hubble Heritage Polar Ring Galaxy NGC 4650A pages and there is some text about it here.

 *** 1994-2000 ***